fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

 As noted in [the end of Part 4](/part4/token_based_login#token-based_login_problems), the way we implement disabling usernames here is problematic.
-Whether or not the token is disablocked is only checked at _login_, if the user is in possession of a token at the time the token is disablocked, the user can continue to use the same token, since there is no lifetime set for the token and the fact that the user's token is disablocked is not checked at note creation.
+Whether or not the token is disabled is only checked at _login_, if the user is in possession of a token at the time the token is disabled, the user may continue to use the same token, since no lifetime has been set for the token and the fact that the user ID has been disabled is not checked when the notes are being created.

-Before proceeding further, an npm script will be created for the application to undo the previous migration.
-After all, not everything always goes right the first time when developing migrations.
+Before we proceed, let's make an npm script for the application, which allows us to cancel the previous migration.
+Not everything always goes right at the first time when developing migrations.

 Let's modify the file <i>util/db.js</i> as follows: